microsoft/iot-curriculum/labs/iot/environment-monitor/steps/rules-pi-led-sensehat.md

 ## Next steps

-In this step you set up the Pi to listen for an IoT Central command, and when the command was received light an LED for 10 seconds.
+In this step you set up the Pi to listen for an IoT Central command, and send a message to the console.

 In the [next step](./rules-command.md) you will create the IoT Central command and trigger it from a rule.